Jet momentum reconstruction in the QGP background with machine learning: Background Subtraction Methods

 Dense neural networks (DNNs) are powerful tools for mapping input observations to output targets.
 Unlike conventional methods, neural networks do not require explicit mathematical models or intricate pre-computations.
 Instead, they autonomously extract features and establish mapping rules by learning from large datasets.
 This makes them particularly well-suited for problems involving high-dimensional and complex data structures.

-In this work, we leverage neural networks to predict the jet momentum, following the approach in Ref.~\cite{haake2019machine}.
+In this work, we leverage neural networks to predict the jet momentum, following the approach in Ref.~\cite{haake2019machine} for the purpose of straightforward comparison.
 The input jet observables used in the model include: \begin{itemize} \item Uncorrected jet momentum reconstructed by the jet finding algorithm; \item Jet transverse momentum, corrected by the Area-based method; \item Jet substructure observables: mass, angularity, momentum dispersion, and the difference between the momenta of the leading and sub-leading constituent tracks (LeSub); \item Number of constituents within the jet; \item Mean and median transverse momenta of all constituents; \item Transverse momenta of the first ten hardest particles within the jet. \end{itemize} The target value of the jet momentum after the background subtraction, $p^{\mathrm{target}}_{\mathrm{T,\, jet}}$, is defined as the $p_\mathrm{T}$ sum of the raw jet particles generated by the PYTHIA or LBT simulation within the jet reconstructed in the presence of the QGP background:

 where $i$ labels constituents within the reconstructed jet.
 Therefore, this $p^{\mathrm{target}}_{\mathrm{T,\, jet}}$ represents the $p_\mathrm{T}$ contributed by the ``true" jet partons originating from the PYTHIA or LBT model, excluding contributions from the background particles.
+We emphasize that in the presence of medium response, all particles generated by the LBT model are regarded as jet constituents.
+This includes particles produced by PYTHIA vacuum showers and placed into LBT, as well as medium-induced gluons, recoil particles, and negative particles generated by LBT.
+Contributions from negative partons are subtracted from those of other jet partons for calculating the jet $p_\text{T}$.

 The DNN architecture employed in this study consists of three hidden layers containing 100, 100, and 50 nodes, respectively.
 Each neuron uses the Rectified Linear Unit (ReLU) activation function, defined as ReLU($x$) = max($x$, 0), to introduce non-linearity and efficiently model complex relationships in the data.
 The loss function chosen for training is the LogCosh function, log[cosh($x$)], which behaves as $x^2$/2 for small $x$ and $\mathrm{abs}(x) - \mathrm{log}(2)$ for large $x$.
 This property makes it robust to outliers while maintaining smooth sensitivity to small residuals.
 The Adam optimization algorithm~\cite{kingma2014adam} is employed to minimize the loss function during training, offering adaptive learning rates for efficient convergence.
 The dataset is split into training and testing subsets, with 80\% of the simulated jet data used for training the DNN model and the remaining 20\% reserved for testing its performance.
 This division ensures the model's ability to generalize its predictions to unseen data while preventing overfitting.